top of page

 Emilie Mijares

-Hello and welcome to Christopher Newport University!
-The first week of classes is upon us, and it might feel like an overwhelming surge of emotions and activities from new professors, new classes, new routines, and, to some, a few nerves.
-Whether it is your first year on campus or your last first day of school, I’ve found some tips that I use to make myself feel confident, calm, and ready to take on the new semester!
+Hello and welcome to cnu!
+The first week of classes is upon us and it might feel like an overwhelming surge of emotions and activities from new professors, new classes, new routines, and to some a few nerves.
+Whether it is your first year on campus or your last first day, I’ve found some tips that I use to make myself feel confident, calm, and ready to take on the new semester!

-Start your day with something that grounds you.
+1. Start your day with something that ground you

 Whether it’s a quick walk, a playlist that hypes you up, journaling for a few minutes, or taking a deep breath, finding a simple ritual that gets you out of bed and in the right mindset before you leave your room can make all the difference.